Underwater Compressed Air Engineering

 Finally, you could have a valve in the return pipe, which you would close whenever the system is neither charging nor discharging.
 This would prevent dissolved air escaping via the retention reservoir.
 (If the valve is at the top of the pipe, as shown, after a very long storage time, there could be one pipeful of air lost!
 The advantage is that the valve is more accessible for maintenance.)

 Low cost, long expectation of life in (sea)water, and adequate strength are the main criteria.
 My guess is that glass-fibre reinforced concrete would be a good choice, but I don’t know whether something else might be better.
 Weight isn’t an issue in service – in fact holding the vessel down when it’s full of air is more of an issue than holding it up when it’s empty!
-(But isn't any harder in 1000m of water than in 100m.)
+(But doesn't require any greater mechanical strength in 1000m or more of water than in 100m.)
 However, weight is a possible issue during construction.

 There are many ships (supertankers, container ships, cruise liners) of 200,000 tonnes plus .
 A vessel of that displacement (that is, the same size as the underwater part of the ship) at a depth of 1,000m would store ~2.5 GWh.
 At 200m it would store ~350 MWh.
 These vessels would be very much cheaper than those ships – much simpler, and without the above-water part.